 - process refinement

-The goal is not to “add more,” but to make what already exists work better.
+The goal is not to “add more,” but to make what already exists work better while ensuring a responsible AI approach.

 Why Kaizen Is Especially Effective for Maintenance